Far-Reach-Co/dm-dash/README.md

 - Setup local postgres server using data found in a `.env` which you will need to request
 - Install all the NPM packages: `npm i`
 - Start dev mode: `sh ./commands/start_dev.sh`
+- Build backend dist with TS for production `npm run build`
 - Run prod mode: `sh ./commands/start_prod.sh`

 ## DB Migration: